Kiwi Pilgrimages

 The role of the Anglican Church in the war was controversial and divisive.
 Are we only moving toward reconciliation now?
 The Christian faith was already well established in many areas later to be engulfed in the war.
 Some churches like St Brides at Mauku and Pukekohe East Presbyterian Church were the scenes of actual fighting.
 How do we look at the Land Wars now?

 Dinner will be served at Aroha Cottage and transport arranged for walkers back to our starting point at St Georges.
 Walking notes will be sent to those participating nearer the time.
-Registration is essential.
-Ph Greg Smith 09 524-2926
+For more information, please contact Greg Smith 524 2926 or email:

 St Georges Epsom